 - Mario Cantone as Anthony Marantino, Charlotte's friend and Stanford's husband

 We may also see older versions of Miranda's son, Brady, and Charlotte's daughters, Lily and Rose.

 Several new cast members are coming on board And Just Like That.

 Sara Ramirez is a series regular playing Che Diaz, a non-binary, queer stand-up comedian who hosts a podcast that frequently includes Carrie.
 Che is described by HBO Max as "a big presence with a big heart whose outrageous sense of humor and progressive, human overview of gender roles has made them and their podcast very popular."

-HBO Max also announced on July 14 the casting of three actresses:
+In July, HBO Max announced the casting of three more actresses: